libavg/libavg/sphinxdoc/ui.rst

                 :param avg.Point2D offset:

-                    The current offset from the start of the drag in global coordinates.
+                    The current offset from the start of the drag in coordinates relative to the :py:class:`Node`'s parent.

             .. py:method:: upHandler(event, offset)